gummesson/vim-grepany/README.md

 o       Open file (same as <Enter>).
-O       Open file and close |quickfix| or |location-list| window. go      Preview file (open but maintain focus on the results). t       Open in a new tab.
+O       Open file and close |quickfix| or |location-list| window. go      Preview file (open but maintain focus on the results). z       Open file and place the result in the middle of the screen. gz      Preview file and place the result in the middle of the screen. t       Open in a new tab.
 T       Open in new tab silently. h       Open in horizontal split.